jihyunp/student_change_detection/README.md

 It does not seem to be working well with Poisson model.
 The code is only used for the Bernoulli model.

 ## utils.py
-Some useful functions that are used.
+Some useful functions that are being used.